-Participation in class activities and discussions is required.
-Students are expected to be respectful of their peers.
+Participation in class activities and discussions is.
 In-class activities and/or homework may be assigned and will count toward the participation grade.
 Students will receive a progress report on their participation grade midway through the semester and can request feedback at any point.
 Specific expectations will be discussed and determined in class and updated to the course policy page in Canvas.